 'Global Security: working towards a safer tomorrow'

-Global Classrooms: London is proud to announce our Model United Nations conference held at Mulberry School on 9th-10th July 2015
+Global Classrooms: London is proud to announce our Model United Nations conference held at Mulberry School on 9th-10th July 2015.
+Registration now CLOSED

 Our conference programme: GC London is proud to be the largest secondary Model United Nations programme in the UK.
 This professional two-day student conference has a warm, supportive atmosphere aimed to promote cooperation, leadership and confident global citizenship.
 The conferences are led by student leaders and university students.
 The MUN conferences adopt Global Classrooms approach, where students research and write country position papers on the assigned topic, and through discussion and negotiation, seek to build a consensus towards a resolution during the conference.